Key insights

 Developing and implementing strong incident response plans can help sustain operational resilience in the face of cyber threats.

-Why cybersecurity risk management matters
+Why cybersecurity risk management matters for grocers

 Protecting sensitive data